fastapi/fastapi/docs/en/docs/tutorial/dependencies/dependencies-with-yield.md

 {!../../../docs_src/dependencies/tutorial013.py!}
 ```

+!!! note
+    If you try to access the attribute before the path operation runs (i.e. before ‘yield`) or after yielding if your path operation raised an exception instead of returning a response, the attribute will be set to `None`.

 You can't modify this response (see [Dependencies with `yield` and `HTTPException` below](dependencies-with-yield.md#dependencies-with-yield-and-httpexception){.internal-link target=_blank} below), but you can log it or do other background tasks with it.

 ## A dependency with `yield` and `try`